elixir-bridge/elixir-bridge.github.io/suggestotron/05-running-the-application-locally.markdown

 Explanation
-`mix photnix.server` ran your application locally just like Heroku will be running it on their servers.
+`mix phoenix.server` ran your application locally just like Heroku will be running it on their servers.

 This provides a very simple means to see your changes before you commit and push them to Heroku.